Estate vs. Inheritance Taxes - What's the difference?

 Posted by John Posey

 Did you realize there’s actually a difference between estate taxes and inheritance taxes?
 I have heard the two sometimes referred to interchangeably, but they are very much separate from one another.
 The key difference is an estate tax is assessed against an entire estate and inheritance tax is assessed against bequests to specific classes of beneficiaries (ie – immediate relative, remote relative or non-relative).
 Estate taxes are paid before money is distributed to heirs and inheritance taxes are paid by the heirs receiving the assets.
 Many states don’t have an estate or inheritance tax, but remember federal estate taxes can still apply depending on the size of your estate.
-In 2022, there is a $12.06M federal estate tax exemption per individual / $24.12M federal estate tax exemption per couple.
+In 2024, there is a $13.61M federal estate tax exemption per individual / $27.22M federal estate tax exemption per couple.
 A few states have either a state estate tax or an inheritance tax and in some cases both.
-NOTE: State laws change frequently so you should double check your state’s rules when evaluating your estate plan.
-A 2022 state-by-state summary of estate and inheritance tax can be referenced here.
+NOTE: State laws change periodically so you should double check your state’s rules when evaluating your estate plan.
+A 2024 state-by-state summary of estate and inheritance tax can be referenced here.
 Be sure to check your specific state’s laws for the important and relevant details.

 - Surviving spouses & charities: entirely exempt